Delivery of the program occurs across the whole of Australia, from metropolitan and regional areas, right through to remote communities. It can also:

 Clients are eligible to undertake the SEE Program when they meet the following criteria:

-- are of working age (15-64 yrs) and are looking for full time work (dependent on individual participation requirements, which are assessed on a case by case basis) and,
+- are of working age (15 years and above) and are looking for full time work (dependent on individual participation requirements, which are assessed on a case by case basis) and,

 - are registered as a job seeker with the Department of Human Services (DHS) and eligible for Jobactive, Transition to Work (TTW), ParentsNext, Disability Employment Services (DES) or Communities Development Program (CDP) assistance and,